Thanks for making Summer 2014 awesome!

 Counselor-in-Training (CIT), Wrangler-in-Training (WIT), and Leader-in-Training (LIT) - For girls entering grades 8-12 who are ready to take on the leadership role of helping younger girls enjoy all the great experiences at resident camp.
 These specially designed leadership programs will show you how to develop and lead camp programs while increasing your communication and problem-solving skills.
 Additional workshops during camp will help you learn about camp operation, diversity awareness, outdoor careers, and camping skills.
 Each program will include individual and/or small group training opportunities with supervised hands-on experience working with younger campers.
 Participants will receive the training needed to help ensure the knowledge, tools, and skills necessary for success in the leadership programs.

 Our WIT program offers high school girls an opportunity to learn leadership and horsemanship skills.
 During the WIT program, you will explore areas of child development through horse programs, program planning skills, horse operations, and the role of the horseback riding specialist.

 Volunteer and Employment Opportunities - We are looking for your special skills, spirit, and appreciation of children.
 Camp programs include swimming, hiking, campers, nature, sports, games, horseback riding, dramatics, singing, boating, cookouts, canoeing, and living in the outdoors.
 Enjoy the fun and rewards of meeting and working with other adults and children in the outdoors.
 Adults will receive training in outdoor skills, teamwork, health, and safety standards.
-Check back in early 2015 for summer camp employment and volunteer opportunities.
+To see what positions are open and to apply, visit the summer camp employment page.